Cat Town - Founded in March 2011

 Cats Adopted by Year from Cat Town

-Starting with a foster-based program in 2011, we now have a network of approximately 50 foster homes in and around Oakland.
+Starting with a foster-based program in 2011, we now have a network of more than 50 foster homes in and around Oakland.
 We reserve the foster homes for the cats who most need a calm, quiet environment to thrive.
 Generally these are cats who are more sensitive to change, such as older cats, cats who don’t do well with other cats and/or cats with special needs.
 Potential adopters meet these cats in their foster home, where they are most relaxed and able to show their true personalities.

 Cat Town is a 501(c)(3) nonprofit corporation, and all donations are tax-deductible.
 Our tax ID is 27-3838132.